-This chapter explains the implementation and performance characteristics of Oracle's object-relational model.
+This chapter explains the implementation and performance characteristics of the Oracle object-relational model.
 Use this information to map a logical data model into an Oracle physical implementation, and when developing applications that use object-oriented features.
+You should be familiar with the basic concepts behind Oracle objects before you read this chapter.